apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Leaked Images of Lenovo's Gaming Handheld Shows Nintendo Switch-Like Design**
+**Hurricane Hilary to produce flooding rains across Southwestern U.S.**

-You can read more about it [here](https://www.ign.com/articles/lenovo-legion-go-handheld-gaming-pc-leaked-images).
+You can read more about it [here](https://www.axios.com/2023/08/17/hurricane-hilary-2023-flooding-california-arizona).

 ## Requirements
 - Python 3.8